 Applying for retirement: AR 600-8-24 governs officer retirements and AR 635-200 enlisted personnel.
-All request for retirement must be routed through agency/unit and forwarded to the Military Personnel Division by the S-1.
-Request may be delivered in person or emailed to: firstname.lastname@example.org.
-Click here for a samples.
+All requests for retirement must be routed through agency/unit and forwarded to the Military Personnel Division by the S-1.
+Request may be delivered in person or emailed to: email@example.com.

 Finance: Soldiers must schedule an appointment with Finance in order to clear.
 A few topics covered during this appointment are leave balance, sell leave, travel and expenses to final destination, in-service debt, allotments and final active duty pay.
 You may contact their office at (703) 696-3522 or 3523 to schedule your appointment.

 Final Outprocess: This is where you will complete outprocessing with the installation, turn in all documents (listed below), make all changes to your DD 214 Worksheet with supporting documentation and get your official DD 214, Certificate of Discharge from Active Duty.
-Below is a list of documents soldiers must turn in to receive they're DD 214.
+Below is a list of documents Soldiers must turn in to receive their DD 214.